googlesamples/unity-jar-resolver/.github/ISSUE_TEMPLATE/external-dependency-manager-issue.md

 ---
-name: Play Services Resolver issue
+name: External Dependency Manager issue
 about: Please use this template to report issues with the Play Services Resolver.
 title: ''
 labels: new